 \textbf{Risky First Deposit.} Among the newly discovered vulnerabilities, 56\% of them are \textit{Risky First Deposit}.
 In the example shown in \myfig~\ref{code:fd_89}, on line 11, when the variable \texttt{\_pool} is 0, indicating an empty liquidity pool, the depositor can obtain all the shares from the pool.
 The presence of both \texttt{\_totalSupply} and \texttt{\_pool} variables to represent the liquidity amount in the pool may confuse human auditors.
 Although lines 5 to 8 properly handle the case when \texttt{\_totalSupply} is 0, this specific condition involving \texttt{\_pool} on line 11 creates a vulnerability that could be missed.

-\textbf{Price Manipulation by AMM.} Among the newly discovered vulnerabilities, 33\% of them are \textit{Price Manipulation by AMM}.
+\textbf{Price Manipulation by AMM.} Another 33\% of the newly discovered vulnerabilities are \textit{Price Manipulation by AMM}.
 In the example shown in \myfig~\ref{code:flp_28}, the \texttt{pendingRewards} function is used to calculate the rewards that can be claimed by the user.
-On line~9, when the pool is not empty, the amount of rewards that can be redeemed by the user is calculated based on the total supply in the pool.
+On line 9, when the pool is not empty, the amount of rewards that can be redeemed by the user is calculated based on the total supply in the pool.
 However, the total supply can be controlled by users, allowing them to manipulate the redeemed amount and exploit the contracts.

-\textbf{Front Running.} Among the newly discovered cases, there is one case of \textit{Front Running}.
-In the example shown in \myfig~\ref{code:fr_25}, the token to be minted should be previously transferred (line 1).
+\textbf{Front Running.} There is one case of \textit{Front Running} shown in \myfig~\ref{code:fr_25}, in which the token to be minted should be previously transferred (line 1).
 However, anyone can call the \texttt{mint} function to mint tokens that are transferred but not minted, as there is only a check with the cached amount of the contract (line 7), but not the cached amount of a specific user.
 This vulnerability allows an attacker to front run the minting process.
 When a user has transferred a token but not minted it, the attacker could front run the \texttt{mint} function to mint the token before the legitimate user.

 \answerbox{ \textbf{Answer for RQ5:} \name identified 9 new vulnerabilities not present in the audit reports of \Cfour.
 This highlights the value of \name as a useful supplement to human auditors. }